 If you have a possession conviction in Lincoln County and a DUI conviction in Teton County, you have to pick which conviction you want to expunge.
 You cannot expunge both convictions, since there are two “convicting courts.”
 So expunge the charge with the most consequence.

 If you have two convictions in the same county, from two different incidents, then you *may* be able to expunge both convictions in one petition.
 For example, you may be able to expunge a DUI conviction and a possession conviction if both offenses happened in the same county.

 So the petitioner should include their complete record in the expungement forms and wait until all convictions are eligible for expungement.
 Convictions that are ineligible for expungement should never be included on the forms.

 If you want to expunge multiple convictions, it may make sense to hire a lawyer to help you determine which convictions to expunge.

-At the moment the free tool does not support petitions to expunge multiple convictions or arrests.
+Right now, the free tool does not support petitions to expunge multiple convictions or arrests.

 Petition For Expungement